 The Role of a Bankruptcy Lawyer

 Bankruptcy filing is a complex process that requires in-depth knowledge and understanding of the bankruptcy rules.
 It is important to know the dos and don’ts in a bankruptcy filing to avoid errors and conflicts.
-For legal help, do not hesitate to schedule a consultation with our competent Pasadena bankruptcy lawyers at Pasadena Bankruptcy Law (Daniela Romero Law).
+For legal help, do not hesitate to SCHEDULE A PHONE CONSULTATION with our competent Pasadena bankruptcy lawyers at Pasadena Bankruptcy Law (Daniela Romero Law).
 Our experienced bankruptcy lawyers can review your case details and evaluate your assets and debts to determine if bankruptcy is the best option to solve your financial problems.
 We’ll help you assess which exemption system you should use for the optimal protection of assets.
 We’ll provide legal assistance throughout the bankruptcy process including the preparation of necessary paperwork, attendance in bankruptcy court hearings, and negotiation of repayment plan agreement.
 We’ll be with you every step of the way until you succeed in your bankruptcy filing.